JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 #### Frame the problem - span classification

-The most common way to extract answers is ny framing the problem as *Span classification task* where start and end tokens acts as lables to be predicted by the model.
+The most common way to extract answers is by framing the problem as *Span classification task* where start and end tokens acts as lables to be predicted by the model.

 *qa span classification*